emilaleborn/AndroidPdfViewer/README.md

 It uses the build in [PdfRenderer](https://developer.android.com/reference/android/graphics/pdf/PdfRenderer) for decoding PDF files.
 Works on API 21 (Android 5.0) and higher.
 Licensed under Apache License 2.0.

-* Based on [barteksc/AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) but without pdfium to avoid increasing the size of your apk/aab.
-For better performance and a richer feature set, consider using it instead*
+**Based on [barteksc/AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) but without pdfium to avoid increasing the size of your apk/aab.
+For better performance and a richer feature set, consider using it instead**

 ## Installation

+Note: The library is not yet available in any public repository.
+Until then, you have to build it on your own.

 Add to _build.gradle_: